Angelica Trimble-Yanu

 DSC08894 1.jpg

 Studio Visit at the Kala Art Institute in Berkeley, California.
 Angelica talks about her practice and application process for the Berkeley Film Archive’s 2021 Film grant.
-Art Direction and Photography by Morgan Schmidt-Feng (FilmSight Productions) and Pam Uzzell.

 “Holding Ceremony” Exhibition reception and artist conversation on November 11, 2022.
 Featuring Angelica Trimble-Yanu, Alma Lepla, Tricia Rainwater and Lynette Betancur.
 Please note: This is an excerpt, contact artist for link to full video.